 You can get Croatian currency in the UK, US and other countries, and it’s good to arrive in the country with a small amount just in case your card doesn’t work in the ATM Machines (it’s possible!).

-It’s very easy to get Croatian Kuna in the UK since so many tourists visit the country every year.
-Most bureau de change counters, and Post Office branches, will have Croatian Kuna in stock, or you can order it online to go and collect it.
+It’s very easy to get Euros in the UK, US, Australia and so on since so many tourists from these countries visit Europe every year.
+All bureau de change counters and Post Office branches will have Euros in stock, or you can order it online to go and collect it.

-I recommend taking around 500 HRK with you to Croatia as an emergency fund, and then, provided you have a travel debit or credit card that doesn’t charge you for foreign withdrawals, withdraw the rest of your cash from an ATM on arrival.
+I recommend taking around 50 Euros with you to Croatia as an emergency fund, and then, provided you have a travel debit or credit card that doesn’t charge you for foreign withdrawals, withdraw the rest of your cash from an ATM on arrival.
 You’ll usually get a better exchange rate that way.

-What is the Exchange Rate for Kuna to Euros/USD?
+What is the Exchange Rate for Euros to Pouds/USD?

-I know, it’s not ideal, because these numbers really don’t make it easy to convert the currency in your head!
-For this reason, I recommend downloading the XE Currency app on your phone before you travel, which will give you up to date currency calculations.
+To be able to keep up with the currency conversions and work out how much things will cost in your own currency I recommend downloading the XE Currency app on your phone before you travel, which will give you up to date currency calculations.

 In Croatia it’s simple to get your hands on the local currency.
 The best way is to take a bank card that has no international withdrawal fees (I use Starling Bank, but I’ve heard equally good things about Monzo) and withdraw cash from any bank ATM.
 This usually gives you the best conversion rate.

-There are also banks and currency counters across the country which will happily convert your cash notes of other currencies into Croatian Kuna, although you may lose out slightly as the exchange rate is not usually as good as at ATMs.
+There are also banks and currency counters across the country which will happily convert your cash notes of other currencies into Euros, although you may lose out slightly as the exchange rate is not usually as good as at ATMs.

 Can You Use Credit Cards In Croatia?